keyboard_arrow_up

 Data is the new commodity in our digital economy.

 It is no longer enough for companies to have a solid fundamental understanding of their customers or markets; now, they need data-driven insights into those areas too.
-It's not enough to rely on Intuition anymore—you must gather all available information from your business systems and use it effectively if you want your transformation efforts (and your company) to succeed in today's world.
+It's not enough to rely on Intuition anymore—you must gather all available information from your business systems and use it effectively if you want your transformation efforts (and your company) to succeed.

 Be a Storyteller in addition to a Scientist